JamesBoadi/service-app/README.md

 ```
 npm run dev
 ```
-This will run both the development server and server in parallel
+This will run both the development server and nodeJS server in parallel